mbamara123/Susengine/README.md

   - Smart manufacturing with AI
   - Water and environmental engineering
 `sh
-# Step 1: Clone the repository using the project's Git URL.
-git clone <YOUR_GIT_URL>

 Ultimately, Susengine represents the intersection of Materials & Metallurgical Engineering, Computational Intelligence, and Sustainable Development.
-# Step 2: Navigate to the project directory.
-cd <YOUR_PROJECT_NAME>

----
-# Step 3: Install the necessary dependencies.
-npm i

 ## 🛠️ Technology Stack
 - Frontend: React (built on lovable.dev)
 - Backend: Supabase (PostgreSQL, authentication, APIs)
 - AI/ML: Python (scikit-learn, TensorFlow, PyTorch)
 - Hosting: Vercel
-# Step 4: Start the development server with auto-reloading and an instant preview.
-npm run dev

 ---
 **Edit a file directly in GitHub**